MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/depth-shadow.md

 ![A gif showing four gray rectangles that are stacked diagonally, one on top of the other.
 The gif is animated so that shadows appear and disappear.](images/elevation-shadow/shadow.gif)

 Creating a visual hierarchy of elements in your UI makes the UI easy to scan and conveys what is important to focus on.
 Elevation, the act of bringing select elements of your UI forward, is often used to achieve such a hierarchy in software.
-This article discusses how to create elevation in a UWP app by using z-depth and shadow.
+This article discusses how to create elevation in a Windows app by using z-depth and shadow.

 Z-depth is a term used amongst 3D app creators to denote the distance between two surfaces along the z-axis.
 It illustrates how close an object is to the viewer.
 Think of it as a similar concept to x/y coordinates, but in the z direction.